AdobeDocs/experience-manager-cloud-service.sv-SE/help/implementing/developing/introduction/development-guidelines.md

 ### Loggar {#logs}

-För lokal utveckling skrivs loggposterna till lokala filer i `/crx-quickstart/logs` mappen.
+För lokal utveckling skrivs loggposter till lokala filer i mappen `/crx-quickstart/logs`.

 I molnmiljöer kan utvecklare hämta loggar via Cloud Manager eller använda ett kommandoradsverktyg för att avsluta loggarna. <!-- See the [Cloud Manager documentation](https://docs.adobe.com/content/help/en/experience-manager-cloud-manager/using/introduction-to-cloud-manager.html) for more details.
 Note that custom logs are not supported and so all logs should be output to the error log. -->